KATE DANIELS: WILMINGTON YEARS 2

 Same length as Magic Tides?

 Yes, closer to the release date.

 BDH focus group selected top 5 narrators.
+Audio narrators prefer longer projects, because a novella and a novel require same amount of prep work.
 We will be bundling Magic Tides and Magic Claims for the purposes of recording the audio, so the audio recordings for both novellas will be coming out on the same date.

 We are shooting for June 13th.
 If something unexpected happens, it might be delayed by a week or two, but the plan is to do everything in our power to release concurrently with ebook and print.